-When deploying an application using CenturyLink Cloud, you may need to provide load balancing and other application delivery functions such as content switching, SSL acceleration, Web Application Firewall, and Intrusion Prevention System (IPS).
+When deploying an application using CenturyLink Cloud, you may need to provide load balancing and other application delivery functions such as content switching, SSL acceleration, Web Application Firewall (WAF), and Intrusion Prevention System (IPS).
 When using a Kemp LoadMaster for CenturyLink, you can address both application delivery and High Availability (HA).

 Some of the features and associated benefits of the Virtual LoadMaster (VLM) are listed in the table below.